22102A040534/Portfolio/README.md

 # Slashmark--Portfolio
-This is my portfolio which includes my personal information, skills, link to my github repositaries, Social media handles and some photos. https://bento.me/arshia-nooraien
+This is my portfolio which includes my personal information, skills, link to my github repositories, Social media handles and some photos. https://bento.me/arshia-nooraien